-AG 109 Pork Production & Management
+AG109 Pork Production & Management 3 credits

 A study of management decisions related to the breeding, feeding, marketing and management of commercial and purebred swine.
-(DD)
+(SP)

-AG 112 Beef Production & Management 3 credits
+AG112 Beef Production & Management 3 credits

 A study of management decisions related to the breeding, feeding, marketing and management of commercial and purebred beef operations.
 (SP)